earthly/website/blog/_posts/2021-09-22-awk-examples.md

 The Hunger Games Trilogy: The Hunger Games / Catching Fire / Mockingjay 4 Tabula Rasa 3
 ```
-I should be able to do valuable data from these reviews, but first there is a problem.
-I'm clearly getting reviews from more than one book here. `/Hunger Games/` is matching anywhere in the line and I'm getting all kinds of Hunger Game books.
+I should be able to pull valuable data from these reviews, but first there is a problem.
+I'm getting reviews from more than one book here. `/Hunger Games/` matches anywhere in the line and I'm getting all kinds of 'Hunger Games' books returned.
 I'm even getting books that mention "Hunger Games" in the review text:

 ``` bash
 $ awk -F '\t' '/Hunger Games/{ print $6 }' bookreviews.tsv | sort | uniq